 Article 26(9) — GDPR DPIA integration.
 Where applicable the deployer uses the information provided under AI Act Article 13 to comply with the GDPR Article 35 DPIA obligation (or the Article 27 obligation under the Law Enforcement Directive).
 DPIA authoring stays the deployer\'s GDPR obligation. aiegis publishes its provider-side DPIA inputs — data flows, retention rules, lawful bases, processor chains — so the deployer DPO can integrate them directly into the organisational DPIA without re-derivation.

-Article 26(11) — cooperation with competent authorities.
+Article 26(12) — cooperation with competent authorities.
 The deployer cooperates with the relevant authority on any action taken to implement the regulation.
-The signed evidence manifest produced by the policy evidence endpoint is the cooperation artefact: an SHA-256 audit digest of the rule set and event stream over the requested period, signed in-process before return, with the verification public key published at a well-known path.
+The signed manifest may be included among the materials used by the deployer when responding to a competent authority.
+It carries an SHA-256 audit digest of the rule set and event stream over the requested period, signed in-process before return, with the verification public key published at a well-known path.
 The deployer responds to the authority using the manifest as evidence; aiegis does not communicate with authorities directly.

 The pattern across all twelve sub-paragraphs: aiegis converts what would otherwise be paper attestation into machine-verifiable evidence wherever the obligation is technical, and provides templates wherever the obligation is organisational.
 The deployer keeps the legal acts; the harness keeps the receipts.